 There may also be legal problems such as driving under the influence or being caught with drugs.
 The associated costs create an even bigger financial problem.

-In addition to making the addict irrational, their addiction is also likely to put everyone around them on edge.
+In addition to making the addict irrational, their substance abuse is also likely to put everyone around them on edge.
 This means that simple disagreements can result in big fights as everyone feels misunderstood.

-And with everyone acting out of character, physical abuse may start occurring on top of the pre-existing emotional abuse.
-Addicts can be the perpetrators of abuse, but their vulnerability also makes them at risk of becoming victims of it too.
+With everyone acting out of character, physical abuse may start occurring on top of the pre-existing emotional abuse.
+Addicts can be the perpetrators of abuse, but their vulnerability also puts them at risk of becoming victims of it, too.

 6. Fear and Confusion

-Drug abuse usually makes an individual very unpredictable.
-You never know how they will react to a situation.
+Drug abuse usually makes an individual’s behavior unpredictable.
+You never know how they’ll react to a situation.
 In a bid to avoid physical or emotional abuse, family members might begin walking on eggshells to appease their addicted loved one.

 Children will become more reserved so as not to risk upsetting the individual.
-A culture of fear and confusion ensures that the household rarely has joy.
+The end result is a culture of fear and confusion which ensures that the household rarely has joy.

 Dealing with Addiction in the Family

 The first thing you should do upon realizing that your loved one has a substance abuse problem is to encourage them to seek treatment.
-Approach them while they are calm and sober and talk to them compassionately.
+Approach them while they’re calm and sober, and talk to them compassionately.
 Using facts, explain to them how their addiction has damaging effects not only on them but also on the rest of the family.

-If they do not want to listen, consider staging an intervention where you get other key members of the family and a therapist involved.
+If they don’t want to listen, consider staging an intervention where you get other key members of the family and a therapist involved.